 We had the opportunity to see a performance of Legally Blonde at the Strand on February 22.
 The cast of students from the Performing Arts Academy of Ocean County Vocational Technical School (OCVTS) was led by the aspiring actor Ashley DeAngelis as Elle Woods.
 It’s inspiring to see the passion and excitement of these young artists honing their craft.
-We were thrilled with the performance and so was the rest of the audience who gave it a standing ovation.
+We were thrilled with the performance, and so was the rest of the audience, who gave it a standing ovation.

 There are great things to come at the Strand Theater in 2020.
-In this month alone, the theater is hosting a Pop, Rock & Doo Wopp show on March 7th, Yellow Brick Road: A tribute to Elton John on March 14th, Almost Queen on March 20th, and A Night of Comedy with the Garden State Comedy Club Vol. 1 on March 21st.
+In the next month alone, the theater is hosting a Pop, Rock & Doo Wopp show on March 7th, Yellow Brick Road: A tribute to Elton John on March 14th, Almost Queen on March 20th, and A Night of Comedy with the Garden State Comedy Club Vol. 1 on March 21st.

 Fran from The Strand